 Kate’s board experience includes directorships in Integrated Research Ltd, the South Australian TAB, Australian Central Credit Union Ltd, Festival City Broadcasters Ltd, Tech Project Pty Ltd and chairmanships of Saab Intelligent Transport Systems Ltd, Bassett Consulting Engineers and Accru Harris Orchard.
 She currently Chairs MGA Whittles Group Future Directions Committee.

 A regular public speaker on governance issues, Kate was a committee member for the independent review of the governance of soccer in Australia as well as a member of the University of Adelaide’s Independent Selection Committee.
 She is currently a fellow of the Institute of Company Directors, and a member of the Law Society of South Australia.

 Law Degree (University of Adelaide)

-Stephen Mathwin has more than 30 years’ experience as a legal practitioner, including being a partner with the Adelaide law firm, Kelly & Co, from 1988 to 2001.
-In that time he headed the firm’s Employment, Industrial Law and Superannuation Section, and was responsible for managing much of its internal risk management functions.
-He remains a consultant to Kelly & Co.
+Stephen has more than 30 years’ experience as a legal practitioner including being a partner with the Adelaide law firm, Kelly & Co from 1988 to 2001.
+In that time he headed the firm’s Employment, Industrial Law and Superannuation Section.
+He was also responsible for managing much of Kelly & Co’s internal risk management functions.
+Stephen remains a Consultant to the firm.

-Stephen is Chairman of Australian Timbers Ltd, AEM Cores Pty Ltd, and Poly Products Co Pty Ltd. He is a director of Paragon Private Equity and its associated companies, the McArthur Management Group of Companies, and Albox Australia Pty Ltd.
+Stephen is Chairman of Australian Timbers Ltd and Poly Products Co Pty Ltd. He was a director of Paragon Private Equity and its associated companies, a director of the McArthur Management Group of Companies and Chairman of Cavitus Pty Ltd.